mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 mode.
 The main advantage of the datagram mode is that it supports IP and any protocol above the network layer.
-Any IP packet can be transported using the datagram extension over a Multipath QUIC connection.
+Any IP packet can be transported using the datagram extension over a QUIC connection.
 However, this advantage comes with a large per-packet overhead since each packet contains both a network and a transport header.
-All these headers must be transmitted in addition with the IP/UDP/QUIC headers of the Multipath QUIC connection.
+All these headers must be transmitted in addition with the IP/UDP/QUIC headers of the QUIC connection.
 For TCP connections for instance, the per-packet overhead can be large.

 # The stream mode

-Since QUIC support multiple streams, another possibility to carry the data exchanged over TCP connections between the client and the concentrator is to transport the bytestream of each TCP connection as one of the bidirectional streams of the Multipath QUIC connection.
+Since QUIC supports multiple streams, another possibility to carry the data exchanged over TCP connections between the client and the concentrator is to transport the bytestream of each TCP connection as one of the bidirectional streams of the QUIC connection.
 For this, we base our approach on the 0-RTT Converter protocol {{I-D.ietf-tcpm-converters}} that was proposed to ease the deployment of TCP extensions.
 In a nutshell, it is an application proxy that converts TCP connections, allowing the use of new TCP extensions through an intermediate relay.

 We use a similar approach in our stream mode.
 When a client opens a stream, it sends at the beginning of the bytestream one or more TLV messages indicating the IP address and port number of the remote destination of the bytestream.
-Their format is detailed in section {{sec-format}}.
-Upon reception of such a TLV message, the concentrator opens a TCP connection towards the specified destination and connects the incoming bytestream of the Multipath QUIC connection to the bytestream of the new TCP connection (and similarly in the opposite direction).
+Their format is detailed in section {{sec-stream-format}}.
+Upon reception of such a TLV message, the concentrator opens a TCP connection towards the specified destination and connects the incoming bytestream of the QUIC connection to the bytestream of the new TCP connection (and similarly in the opposite direction).

 {{tcp-proxy-stream}} summarizes how the new TCP connection is mapped to the